 The College’s Executive Committee is responsible for implementing decisions of Council and making recommendations to Council.
 It consists of the officers of the College and the chairs of Standing Committees.

-The College’s Standing Committees do most of the detailed planning and monitoring of the College’s academic activities.
-They include committees for the following purposes: Budget, Fund-Raising, Membership, Nominating, Program, Annual Symposium, Colloquia and University-in-the-Community.
+The Standing Committees do most of the detailed planning and monitoring of the College’s academic activities.
+They include committees for the following purposes: Budget, Fund-Raising, Membership, Book Club, Nominating, Program, Annual Symposium, Colloquia and University-in-the-Community.

-The College has only one paid staff, the College Administrator, whose position is not yet full-time.
-The College relies on volunteers to keep Senior College Centre open from 9am to 4:30pm, Monday to Friday.
+The College has one paid staff, the College Administrator.
+The College relies heavily on volunteers to keep Senior College Centre open from 9am to 4:30pm, Monday to Friday.
 Chairs and members of committees are expected to play a major role in organizing the College’s academic programs.

-The University of Toronto funds the Senior College Centre.
+The University of Toronto funds the Senior College Centre as well as the salary of the College Administrator.
 The fees paid by Fellows contribute to the funding of the College’s academic programs.
 With the assistance of the Office of Advancement, the College engages in fund-raising activities.
-The priority targets of its fund-raising, approved by the Provost, are small research grants for Fellows, editorial assistance for the digital university encyclopaedia/history, the Annual Symposium and University-in-the-Community.
+The priority targets of its fund-raising, approved by the Provost, are to support: 1. the College’s Academic Programs; 2.
+Community outreach; 3.
+Senior College Centre Activities.